ajavamind/A3DCamera/README.md

 Captures 3D photos only.
 A 3D video option is not implemented.

 There are two camera modes:
-1. Stereoscope - Basic point and shoot auto exposure, fixed focus camera with live view stereoscope SBS, Anaglyph, Left and Right capture.
+1. Stereoscope - Basic point and shoot, auto exposure, fixed focus camera with live view stereoscope: SBS, Anaglyph, Left and Right and image capture.
 Manual preset parallax and vertical alignment supported for SBS and Anaglyph.
 Option to save anaglyph.
-Option to save single Left and right photos (nt parallax or vertical alignment)
+Option to save single Left and right photos without parallax or vertical alignment.
 2. Photo Booth - Stereoscope mode plus additional features for a photo booth.
 This mode always saves anaglyph and single Left and right photos by default, unless turned off.

 ### Focus